tcochran/tcochran.github.io/docs/_posts/2023-08-12-developer-productivity.markdown

 While it might appear these aspects are more to do with process or cross-functional optimization.
 I think it’s important to consider all the values a developer produces while we are trying to optimize for productivity as it will have an effect on the toolings, reporting and processes that we create.
 I will continue to explore this theme in future posts.

 Now we have developer productivity defined (at least by how I look at it).
-Next will be some of the main things I have seen affect it.
+Next will be some of the main things I have sap a developer's producitiy.

 [maximizing-developer-effectiveness]: https://martinfowler.com/articles/developer-effectiveness.html